chaoskagami/corbenik/README.txt

 loader to run patches as well.

-If you're using 11.0 NATIVE_FIRM like I suggested, you'll want to tick `Svc Replacement` to fix the broken svcBackdoor.
-Without this, Retroarch won't work - and other applications that do JIT also won't work.
+If you're using 11.0 NATIVE_FIRM like I suggested, you'll want to tick `Svc Replacement` to fix the broken svcBackdoor if you plan on using anything which requires it.
+This includes HBMenu, NTR, etc. Your system will be more secure (as in against malicious code, not as in Nintendo) if you leave it off.

 If you need to use an EmuNAND, you'll want to enable `EmuNAND` in options.
 If you've been using multiple EmuNANDs you can also select the index while you're